myDBR installer will guide you to install the required component. The following setup is needed for the successful installation of myDBR:

 check that the mssql-extension is installed.
 Do not use the old deprecated mssql-extension as it is not supported.

-myDBR uses PHP's mssql (FreeTDS) extension to access Microsoft SQL Server, Sybase ASE and SQL Anywhere.
+myDBR uses PHP's mssql (FreeTDS) extension to access Sybase ASE and SQL Anywhere and Microsoft SQL Server running on PHP 5.6.
 Usage of FreeTDS is required as with FreeTDS myDBR can use UTF-8 character set.
 Note that if you are running Microsoft SQL Server and your PHP runs on Windows server, you can also choose to use above mentioned Microsoft PHP Drivers.

 Make sure you have FreeTDS installed and that your PHP installation has mssql-support enabled.

 To access Microsoft SQL Server, Sybase ASE or SQL Anywhere install FreeTDS libraries.
 FreeTDS configuration is handled by the freetds.conf-file.
 You can check the location of the freetds.conf file by issuing the command "tsql -C".
 If you are accessing only a single database server, you can make the configurations under the [global].
 If you plan to use FreeTDS to access multiple database servers, make the specifications under a specific database server section.

 SQL Server freetds.conf configuration: